 Chaweng beach is one of the longest and nicest beaches on the island and is the area with the most restaurants, shops and nightlife.

-The Centara Grand Beach resort is actually a very similar layout and design to the one at Hua Hin.
+The Centara Reserve Samui is actually a very similar layout and design to the one at Hua Hin.

 If you book the room option with access to the Club lounge, you get a range of additional extras that are great value for money.

 The ocean is a little rougher than usual and that was due to a large storm cell passing by out to sea as we visited just after the end of the rainy season.